jrbarnhart/javascript-quadtree-physics/README.md

 ### Memory Usage

-The "common sense" approach of storing references elements in an array on the node leads to memory issues.
+The "common sense" approach of storing references to elements in an array on the node leads to memory issues.
 Firstly due to how objects are stored in memory I am relatively certain that my quadtree approach here would lead to a very high number of cache misses every frame, reducing performance.
 Furthermore, the actual amount of memory used for each node is unacceptably high.

 While this is partially due to how I used Quadtree objects themselves to represent nodes, my reading on this issue led me to believe that objects are simply not a good solution to storing a quadtree that represents large amounts of dynamic data.
 There is a lot of memory overhead with objects that you wouldn't have if you just store data representing nodes into a typed array.